kylekao/kylekao.github.io/_posts/2023-SinpleEnergy.md

 ### 1. Executive Summary-overview of case
 ### Rajkumar want to build e-scooter in India, November 2019, Mark 1\
-### The founders needed to choose an appropriate launch Strategy, position
+### The founders needed to choose an appropriate launch Strategy, position the product in the market, and select a cost-efficient distribution channel.

 The business case for Simply Energy's launch strategy for the next generation electric scooter involves introducing a new, eco-friendly mode of transportation to the market that is affordable, convenient, and sustainable.\
 Simply Energy aims to capitalize on the growing demand for environmentally friendly products by offering a high-quality electric scooter that can meet the needs of urban commuters.